scivision/pybashutils/README.rst

 =================================
 Python-bash-matlab-octave-utils
 =================================
-Collection of Bash/Python/Matlab/Octave scripts I've made that may be generally useful
+Collection of Bash and Python scripts I've made that may be generally useful

 =========       ===========
 function        description